hovancik/middleman-github-deploy/README.md

 mgd will automatically build your Middleman blog and push it to your gh-pages branch (or any other branch of your choice).

-## Ruby and Middleman Versions
+## Ruby versions
-Everything should work find with middleman > 4 and ruby > 2.0
+Everything should work fine with ruby > 2.0

 # Installation and Usage